Studying $\textrm{QED}_3$ with radial quantization on the lattice: Free limit: Lattice action

 $p(\triangle, t)$ is the spacelike plaquette with the triangle $\triangle$ on the timeslice $t$, while $p(l,t)$ is the temporal plaquette with the link $l$ on the timeslice $t$.
 The angular link variable $\theta_m$ is defined in terms of the gauge field $A_\mu$ as

 where the integral is over the geodesic $\gamma_m$ that forms the link $m$.
 The sign factor $\eta_m = \pm1$ in Eq.~\eqref{eq:lattice_gauge} is the relative orientation of $\gamma_m$ in the plaquette.
+The group-valued variable $U_m$ in Eq.~\eqref{eq:Wilson} can be expressed with the angular variable $\theta_m$ as $U_m = \exp(i\theta_m)$.
 In the free limit, the coupling constants can be chosen as

 Again, the spatial coupling is the same as the simplicial lattice formula in Ref.~\cite{Christ:1982ci}, and the temporal coupling $\beta_l$ is given such that it reproduces the correct tensor contractions of $F_{\mu\nu}$ in the continuum limit.